Oxen-AI/oxen-release/README.md

 ## 🤖 Built for AI

 If you are building an AI application, data is the lifeblood.
+Data is constantly changing over time, and data differentiates your model from the competition.

-Whether you are building your own model from scratch, fine-tuning a pre-trained model, or using a model as a service, you will need to manage and compare datasets over time.
-Data differentiates your model from the competition.
+Whether you are building your own model from scratch, fine-tuning a pre-trained model, or using a model as a service, you will need to manage and compare the inputs and outputs over time to ensure your model is improving.

 [We version our code, why not our data?](https://blog.oxen.ai/we-version-our-code-why-not-our-data/)

 Versioning your data means you can experiment on models in parallel with different data.
-The more experiments you run, the smarter your model becomes, and the more confident you can be in it.
+The more experiments you run, the smarter your model becomes, and more robust models lead to better products.

 ## ✅ Features